 Out at festivals Krisha could dance all day, head back to base and within an hour or so head off to a ceilidh and dance the night away.
 Ken Martin did claim to have grabbed a photo of Krisha in a moment of repose once; although as he commented “I was using a very fast film”.

 Pauline Woods-Wilson Pauline came to the team one dark winters evening and survived the banter around the fact that she was a southerner with a double barrelled name with poise and grace, and to be fair a certain amount of “Am I bovvered”.
-One of the truly steady dancers who provide a core to a team Denise is also skilled in the ways of other dance forms.
+One of the truly steady dancers who provide a core to any team, Pauline is also skilled in the ways of other dance forms.
 Or putting it another way she is a Morris Tart.
 On occasion she has been seen out with Windsor Morris, Downs on Tour and Chiltern Hundreds, and I’m pretty sure that list is not complete.

 Working in IT for a car company Pauline has the benefit of a level of company car that must make covering the distances to dance events with the various teams she is involved with a little easier.
 At one point Pauline had a plan to celebrate a significant birthday by dancing with every team she had been associated with.
 That was some years ago now and as far as I know Pauline is still dancing.
 Should she ever decide to take the retired dancers option of turning out as a musician the ever patient Dennis will be an expert guide and tutor I’m sure.